bzigterman/bzigterman.github.io/projects/weather.md

 - 43°
 - light rain
-- 83% humidity
+- 84% humidity
-- 10 mph wind
+- 14 mph wind

-No precipitation in the past 24 hours
+1.3 inches of rain in the past 24 hours

 ## Temperature Comparison